Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.9.0
+- New Features:
+  - Welcome in, `Sando: OBS Plugin Validation`!
+This has been an ongoing effort for a year to get the perfect automatic plugin version checker, downloader, and installer, and it's finally here!
+It is a single command that takes in an array of all the plugins you want to "Validate", and simply outputs `true` or `false` depending on what happens throughout the process.
+Extension developers!
+No longer should you have trouble ensuring users have the correct plugins, AND at least a specified minimum version (with the option to just download the latest!).
+The docs will be updated to guide through how to use it, since it can be quite complicated.
+There are no built in ways to check plugin versions, download obs plugins, or install obs plugins, so I had to create these systems from scratch.
+Apologies if it gets rough around the edges at some points.
+To accomodate for these potential pitfalls, there is a fallback "manual" mode that pops up an interactive interface to go to the download pages on the plugins, download the right file and drag it into the window.
+- Bug fixes:
+  - Fixed an issue where a first-time install of OBS past version 30 would cause a crash when grabbbing extra websocket context.
+This was caused due to a key not existing in `global.ini` of OBS.
+  - Fixed an issue where Sando Helper would take up an absurd amount of CPU in some cases
+  - Fixed an issue where custom helper ports would not work for sando helper
+- QOL
+  - Added the ability to completely wipe old sando_helper files before extracting a new version to cut back on bloat of unused assets

 # 2.8.3
 - Bug fixes:
   - Fixed an issue where a variable wouldn't get set during validation, making it impossible to continue (still experimenting with this)